jenwachter/php-redis-queue/README.md

 ### Job groups

 You can also group jobs into a Job Group, which enables you to use the `group_after` callback when all jobs in the group have completed.
-Jobs add to a job group can be assigned to any queue.
+Jobs added to a job group can be assigned to any queue.
 Refer to the [Job Group documentation](#job-group) for more details.

 _*client.php*_
 ```php